Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Findings

 While communication and impact mostly pertain to donors, and stewardship and simplicity to charities, both groups reach a mutual understanding of the importance of privacy.
-If a donor does not want to be reached out to, they shouldn't be reached out to.
-If a charity does not disclose to donors the minutiae of their donations, then that does not mean the donation was allocated irresponsibly.
+Our specific findings were as follows:

 Finding: Most DAF Donors Were Giving Charitably Before Opening Their DAFs